moosetechnology/moosetechnology.github.io/moose-wiki/Users/typicalQueries.md

 ### God cyclomatic complexity

 The [cyclomatic complexity](https://en.wikipedia.org/wiki/Cyclomatic_complexity) presents the complixity of a program.
-It basically corresponds to the number of possible branch in a method.
+It basically corresponds to the number of possible branches in a method.
-The less cyclomatic complexity for a method the better it is.
+The less cyclomatic complexity for a method, the better it is.

-The following script sort the methods extracted in a model by their cyclomatic complexity.
+The following script sorts the methods extracted in a model by their cyclomatic complexity.

 ```st
 ((self model allBehaviourals)